samdutton/event/step-5/README.md

 Use the task runner Gulp to lint code.

 This step take you part of the way to implementing a build process, to automate testing and processing of code and assets before committing or deploying.
+Source code has all been moved to the **src** directory, and inline JavaScript from [index.html](src/index.html) has been moved to external files.

 To see Gulp in action, run the following from the command line in the same directory as the file: